zBritva/zbritva.github.io/blog/2023-11-27-handlebars-powerbi-01/index.md

 # HTML/SVG/Handlebars Visual

 Here's a brief description of what I want to offer to the Power BI community.
 There may be a need for a visual that would allow the use of HTML and SVG to layout content in Power BI reports using data from Power BI.
-Yes, Appsource already has visuals that offer these solutions.
+Yes, AppSource already has visuals that offer these solutions.
 But all of them load HTML content through data.

 The video shows the process of using two visual objects to create a simple table.